This post may contain affiliate links. Please read my disclosure and privacy policy.

 How do you make almond flour?

 Almond flour is a fancy name for finely ground almonds.
-In this case, we’re using blanched almond flour, which is made from blanched almonds (so their brown skins have been removed) that have been very finely ground into a powdery consistency.
-I have a tutorial on how to make almond flour, if you want to try making it at home.
-In theory, you could make flour out of other nuts, too!
+I have a tutorial on how to make almond flour, in case you’d like to try making it at home.

-Almond meal (ground with the almond skins) tends to produce more cake-like results, so you could experience a different texture if making that swap.
+Almond meal (ground with the almond skins) tends to produce more cake-like results, so you may experience a different texture if making that swap.

 Can I use another type of flour?